Updated: 26 May 2023 & medically reviewed by Dr. Celeste Small

 Benzodiazepines are labeled Schedule IV drugs under the Controlled Substances Act, meaning they are highly regulated by the U.S. government.

 Benzodiazepines interact with the brain by binding with neurons called GABA receptors.
 This process slows overactive brain functions and relieves severe mental stress.
-Those who abuse benzodiazepines often experience similar effects of other central nervous system (CNS) depressants, namely a euphoric high or buzz, which can vary depending on the type being abused.
+Those who abuse benzodiazepines often experience similar effects to other central nervous system (CNS) depressants such as alcohol, namely a euphoric high or buzz, which can vary depending on the type being abused.
 Following the initial high, there is a period of prolonged sedation.

 Many people who abuse benzodiazepines will crush and snort them to amplify their potency and the speed to take effect.
 Unfortunately, this also increases the likelihood of overdose, which can mean seizures or coma.
 Occasionally, a benzodiazepine overdose can cause breathing to slow until it stops completely.